Profile

 Ikang exists to:

-Expand how we think about space by bringing African vernacular traditions and ritual knowledge into a broader, more inclusive vision of modernity.
+Expand how we think about space by bringing African ritual knowledge into a broader, more inclusive vision of modernity.

 What We Do

-Ikang works with those who gather people in space and want that gathering to mean something — shaping places, installations, and experiences that hold memory, express identity, and bring people into genuine relation.
+Ikang works with people and organizations who gather others in space and want that gathering to mean something.
+Through rigorous research, experimentation and collaboration, we shape the conditions for collective presence, shared memory, and genuine relation.